jrandj/java-11/README.md

 1. Correctly using the synchronised keyword can be challenging and has performance implication.
 Other classes within the Concurrency API that are easier to use are recommended.

-1. The Concurrency API includes the *lock* interface that is conceptually similar to using the synchronized keyword, but that has a lot more features.
+1. The Concurrency API includes the *lock* interface that is conceptually like using the synchronized keyword, but that has a lot more features.
 The below blocks are equivalent:
 	```java
 	// Implementation #1 with a synchronized block
     Object object = new Object();